 In the image above, the stops in central London with the red circles are stops made by Thameslink trains.

-You could also pay for tickets through their app and get the discount.
+You could also pay for tickets through their app and get a discount.

 There are several ticket types, but for most travelers, the Anytime Return Tickets are likely to be the best option, as they give you flexibility.